DREAM

 DREAM agroecosystem

-DREAM agroecosystem will be co-designed with the help of local living labs in three fruit producing areas: Italy and Morocco for apple and Spain for pear.
+DREAM agroecosystem has been co-designed with the help of local living labs in three fruit producing areas: Italy and Morocco for apple and Spain for pear.

 AGROECOSYSTEM CONCEPT